Dr. Harvey Johnson

 Before returning to St. Andrew’s Harvey was employed by Credit Suisse as a Fixed Income Business Analyst and a Biotechnology Equity Research Analyst and by the University of Delaware as a postdoctoral researcher.
 Harvey has mentored many students during his research career, presented his work at national meetings and has published his research in peer reviewed scientific journals.

-Harvey enjoys sports, math, movies, friends, traveling, reading and writing nonfiction and is particularly interested in consciousness, artificial intelligence, neuroscience and Zen philosophy.
+Harvey enjoys sports, math, movies, friends, traveling, reading and writing nonfiction and is particularly interested in consciousness, meditation, and secular Buddhism.
 He lives with his wife, English teacher Neelima Reddy, and his daughters Leela and Maia in a house near the soccer fields.